My Setup

 Very similar to the J50.
 This is the same model acoustic Paul McCartney used on The Beatles' 'Yesterday' recording.
 Hmmm!

-1968 Fender Precision bass
+1968 Fender Precision Bass

 with stock finish replaced by Swedish oil.
 Back pickup is a DiMarzio.
 I designed the pick guard.
 The strings are tuned as if it were a five or six string bass - without the 1st or 2nd strings - (low to high) B-E-A-D